-(1) Litigation for damages related to vehicle distribution agreement dispute
+(Litigation for damages related to vehicle distribution agreement dispute)

 On July 4, 2019, Al Dahana filed a lawsuit against the Company, its consolidated subsidiary, Nissan Middle East FZE and its equity-method affiliate, Nissan Gulf FZCO, in the Dubai Court of First Instance in relation to a vehicle distribution agreement dispute.
 On September 29, 2021, the Dubai Court of First Instance ruled that the Company and Nissan Middle East FZE must pay AED 1,159,777,806.50 plus interest.
-Although the Company maintains that it has fully complied with its contractual obligations and has filed an appeal against this court judgment, the Company has recorded the amount of judgment plus interest totaling \(\frac{x}{3}\)8,758 million under "Selling, general and administrative expenses" considering the ruling at the time of this court judgment.
+The Company had recorded the amount of judgment plus interest totaling \$38,758 million under "Selling, general and administrative expenses" considering the ruling in the second quarter of the fiscal year ended March 31, 2022.